taylorhayduk/taylorhayduk.github.io/_posts/2015-8-24-Decorators_Classes.md

 var arnold = Robot("I'll be back!");
 {% endhighlight %}

+**Functional Shared Class**

-Functional Shared Class: This is just like the functional class except you have a methodsObject that is shared by all instances.
-This can be done by passing the newInstance to extend (available in jQuery) along with a methodsObject.
+This is just like the functional class except you have a methods object that is shared by all instances.
+This can be done by passing the new instance to extend (available in jQuery) along with the methods object.

 {% highlight ruby linenos %}
 var Robot = function(catchPhrase) {